warpling/Macmoji/README.md

 ### Alfred Version

 If you'd prefer to import these shortcuts with Alfred as Snippets just drag the `.alfredsnippets` into Alfred's Snippet preferences!

+### Install Script (Deprecated)
+1. There used to be a CLI for installing Macmoji but it was brittle and tended to break with every other Mac OS version.
+I wasn't able to get it working for Big Sur and the drag/drop installation still works quite well so that is the only way to install it at this time!

 ## FAQ